pauloandwe/barber-hub-apps/frontend/EXPLORATION_SUMMARY.md

 ## Conclusion

-The Barber Hub frontend is **well-architected and production-ready** with:
+The Professional Hub frontend is **well-architected and production-ready** with:

 - Clear separation of concerns (API, Components, Pages, Hooks)
 - Consistent patterns throughout (dialogs, forms, API calls)